Austria deals first blow to EU-Mercosur trade pact | DW | 19.09.2019

-Austrian lawmakers have rejected an EU-Mercosur trade deal, putting the fate of project in question.
+Austrian lawmakers have rejected an EU-Mercosur trade deal, putting the fate of the project in doubt.
 Several European states have raised concerns about the South American trade agreement and the environment.

-A free trade pact between the EU and four South American countries was thrown further into doubt on Wednesday after Austria's parliament rejected the agreement.
+A free trade pact between the European Union and four South American countries was thrown further into doubt on Wednesday after the Austrian parliament rejected the deal.

 Read more: EU-Mercosur free trade deal — What you need to know

+Former Agriculture Minister Elisabeth Köstinger of the center-right governing Austrian People's Party (ÖVP) said this is a "clear mandate for the responsible ministers" to reject the agreement at the EU level.

-The government is obliged to follow the decision of the subcommittee at the EU level, where according to rules all 28 member states and their parliaments must agree to trade deals.
+Under Austrian law, the government is obliged to follow the decision of the subcommittee at the EU level, where according to rules all 28 member states must agree to trade deals.

+The motion to reject the pact found support from all parties except for the minority liberal party NEOS.
+The approval of the ÖVP was unexpected, as it had criticized a veto of the pact previously.

+SPÖ's Leichtfried described the decision afterwards as "a great success for consumer, environmental and animal protection as well as human rights."

-The trade agreement reached last June after almost a decade of negotiations was already put into doubt due to concerns over fires in the Amazon rainforest and the politics of Brazilian President Jair Bolsonaro.
+The trade agreement, reached last June after almost a decade of negotiations, was already in doubt due to concerns over fires in the Amazon rainforest and the politics of Brazilian President Jair Bolsonaro.

-France, Ireland and Luxembourg had already suggested the trade deal may be put on hold over environmental concerns in the Amazon.
+France, Ireland and Luxembourg have also suggested the trade deal may be put on hold over environmental concerns in the Amazon.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.